 Go back to Groove and to your Inbox and SMTP tab.
 Here you will be able to test that your CNAME records have published.
 Just under the CNAME records listing is a "Test DNS" button that will show you if the records are set up correctly or not.
 For each CNAME record there are 2 possible states:

 - Invalid: The records are set up incorrectly or haven't been setup

 - Valid: You're good to go!

-A task will run once per day at midnight Pacific Time to check that your DNS is configured properly.
+Groove will run a verification daily at midnight Pacific Time to check that your DNS is configured properly.
 If there is an issue detected, your white labeling will be disabled.